Shawn-IEITSystems/Yuan-1.0/README.md

 ## 1. Open source of Yuan-1.0

-We will open the corpus (1TB) and API of the Yuan model.
+We will open the corpus (1TB) and API of the Yuan model, as well as the codes for fine-tune, few-shot and zero-shot learning.
 Please visit [official website](http://air.inspur.com) (http://air.inspur.com) for details to get access of the corpus and APIs of Yuan model.

 ## 2. Requirements
 The inference code is provided on python3.
 Before start using Yuan API to build your application, several python libs are required.
 You can simply install them via pip tools.